 database_1 | You need to specify one of MYSQL_ROOT_PASSWORD, MYSQL_ALLOW_EMPTY_PASSWORD and MYSQL_RANDOM_ROOT_PASSWORD

-Turns out, I’d almost configured the containers correctly, but had forgot to configure a mandatory setting for the MariaDb container.
+Unfortunately, I’d forgotten to configure a mandatory setting for the MariaDb container: MYSQL_ROOT_PASSWORD

 Given that, I added a value for MYSQL_ROOT_PASSWORD

-This time, I paid more careful attention to the console output and definitely saw nothing out of the obvious.
+This time, I paid closer attention to the console output.

 again, to ensure that both containers were up and running.